VoiceLinkVR/VoiceLinkServer/README.md

 ```
 docker-compose -f docker-compose-cuda.yml up -d
 ```
-If you only have a CPU or above, please run:
+If you only have a CPU, please run:
 ```
 docker-compose -f docker-compose-cpu.yml up -d
 ```